Uninett/navappliance/README.rst

 Booting the appliance for the first time
 ----------------------------------------

+The appliance should work out-of-the-box on first boot, but you may want to adapt it to your needs for a smoother experience:

 * Log in as root and change the root password from ``navrocks`` to something else (using the ``passwd`` command)